elephantscale/HI-labs/hadoop-dev/mr-counters/README.txt

 == STEP 1) inspect the file with 'bad records' file : HI-labs/data/billing-data/bad_records.txt
-what kind of bad records do you?
+what kind of bad records do you see?
   (hint : wrong number of fields,  wrong separator ..etc)

 == STEP 2) copy 'bad_recods.txt' file into HDFS
+Do not copy this in 'billing/in' folder you have been using.
+Create a new directory 'billing/in2' as shown below

   $ hdfs dfs -mkdir <your name>/billing/in2
   $ hdfs dfs -put ../../data/billing-data/bad_records.txt    <your name>/billing/in2/